RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

 ## Main server configuration

 The primary configuration file is `cloudbeaver.conf`.
-By default it is placed in folder `/etc/cloudbeaver/`.
+By default it is placed in the folder `/etc/cloudbeaver/`.
 But in most cases it is redefined for each server by the command line parameter `-web-config <config-file-path>`.
 The server configuration is in JSONC format (JSON with comments and without redundant quotes).
 It can be parsed by most of the JSON parsers in lenient mode.
-Additionally configuration parameters can be specified in the file `workspace/.data/.cloudbeaver.runtime.conf`.
-It is convenient because workspace can be deployed as a shared docker volume. `.cloudbeaver.runtime.conf` has the same structure as `cloudbeaver.conf` but it has higher priority than `cloudbeaver.conf`.
+Additionally, configuration parameters can be specified in the file `workspace/.data/.cloudbeaver.runtime.conf`.
+It is convenient because the workspace can be deployed as a shared docker volume. `.cloudbeaver.runtime.conf` has the same structure as `cloudbeaver.conf` but it has a higher priority than `cloudbeaver.conf`.

 Typical configuration: